claromes/telegramtrac/README.md

 3. Fill the input `code` and click on `sign in` button

+4. Fill the input `channel name` (*copy name from channel link: t.me/CHANNEL_NAME*) and click on `trac` button

 - A message will be send to your Telegram app about the authentication

-4. Fill the input `channel name` (*copy name from channel link: t.me/CHANNEL_NAME*) and click on `trac` button

 5. Switch tabs to preview or download the data

 6. To track another channel, switch to last tab (`trac`) and click `restart`

+- Use the same `code`
+- At each tracking the output data are grouped in the same file (option for separate files will be implemented)

 ## Additional Information